annmaryroy/QubiC-FPGA-Based-Quantum-Control/README.md

-# QubiC-FPGA-Based-Quantum-Control
-Setting up and running the LBL QubiC framework on Windows using PowerShell.
+# FPGA-Based Emulation Using QubiC

+This repository documents my internship at the National Institute of Technology Calicut (NITC), where I explored the QubiC open-source FPGA-based quantum control framework developed by Lawrence Berkeley National Laboratory.

+The repository provides a beginner-friendly guide for installing, configuring, and understanding the QubiC software stack on Windows using PowerShell, along with explanations of the official tutorials, emulator workflow, and supporting literature.

 This repository documents my learning journey during my internship at **National Institute of Technology Calicut (NITC)** under **Dr. Nikhil Kumar C S**.